kzoldak/kzoldak.github.io/_posts/2019-10-29-Hoggs-paper.md

 ---
 layout: post
-title: My notes on Hogg Bovy and Lang's paper: Data analysis recipes: Fitting a model to data.
+title: Fitting a model to data.
+comments: true
 ---

 These are my notes on the following paper: [Data analysis recipes: Fitting a model to data](https://arxiv.org/pdf/1008.4686.pdf).